March 7, 2019

 With many eLearning courses being long and tedious with completion rates struggling to surpass 20 per cent, it’s downright impractical to expect learners to retake the course many times over.
 However, with microlearning courses only taking minutes to complete, the potential for simply retaking one (which typically gives an instant completion rate boost to around 90 per cent) means spaced repetition becomes instantly accessible.

-To take this notion further, EdApp’s Brain Boost feature has improved and automated spaced repetition right from within the learning platform.
-Rather than simply repeating the same course, Brain Boost uses an adaptive, dynamic algorithm that’s based upon SM-2.
+To take this notion further, EdApp’s Brain Boost spaced repetition app feature has improved and automated spaced repetition right from within the learning platform.
+Rather than simply repeating the same course, Brain Boost spaced repetition app uses an adaptive, dynamic algorithm that’s based upon SM-2.
 This asks different questions to establish what a learner remembers and what they don’t.
 The more they get right, the less frequently they’ll need to be tested.
 However, if questioning shows that a learner is struggling with the retention of some topics more than others, they will be asked more frequently about those topics than ones they are comfortable with.

 Sean Kang’s paper delves more into the science of spaced repletion learning, but the following quote is illustrative, “Hundreds of studies in cognitive and educational psychology have demonstrated that spacing out repeated encounters with the material over time produces superior long-term learning, compared with repetitions that are massed together.
 Also, incorporating tests into spaced practice amplifies the benefits.”

-Brain Boost automatically creates interactive lessons based upon core, previously-learned content.
+Brain Boost spaced repetition app automatically creates interactive lessons based upon core, previously-learned content.
 Any course material that a learner has not completed successfully is repeated more frequently to encourage retention until it is locked into long-term memory.
 It glosses over content areas where the learner has already demonstrated retention in order to enhance learning efficiency and avoid distracting the user with content they already know.
 It uses the highly-regarded Supermemo SM-2 interval algorithm.

 Due to the nature of spaced repetition and its strategic approach to the delivery (and re-delivery) of information, this methodology is made for mobile-based microlearning.
 Unlike traditional eLearning courses, microlearning breaks down information into topical, bite-sized chunks.
 By interacting with these highly-targeted learning bursts, lessons are much easier to digest, as a result.
 Microlearning paired with spaced repetition